-On one conception, an agent might conform to practical reason and practical reason might guide her conduct provided she treats the demands of practical reason as dispositive, that is, as settling the practical question of what to do, regardless of her inclinations.
-On this view, an agent displays real or aretaic freedom when she allows herself to be guided by practical reason, even contrary to her other inclinations.
-Real or aretaic freedom can be achieved, on this conception, despite disagreement between her rational and empirical selves.
+On one conception, agents might conform to practical reason and practical reason might guide their conduct provided they treat the demands of practical reason as dispositive, that is, as settling the practical question of what to do, regardless of their inclinations.
+On this view, agents display real or aretaic freedom when they allow themselves to be guided by practical reason, even contrary to their other inclinations.
+Real or aretaic freedom can be achieved, on this conception, despite disagreement between an agent's rational and empirical selves.

-On another conception, full or complete guidance by practical reason requires harmony between her rational and empirical selves.
-An agent is only fully free, on this conception, when her
+On another conception, full or complete guidance by practical reason requires harmony between an agent's rational and empirical selves.
+Agents are only fully free, on this conception, when their passions and appetites agree with practical reason and provide affective and conative reinforcement, rather than resistance, to their judgments about how they ought to act.